RadeonOpenCompute/ROCm_Documentation/Installation_Guide/QuickStartGuideOpenCL.rst

 Quickstart Instructions
 ------------------------------

-Here's a simple workflow to get you quickly up and running with OpenCL on ROCm --
+Here's a simple workflow to get you quickly up and running with OpenCL on ROCm.

 Install the ROCm OpenCL implementation (assuming you already have the 'rocm' package installed)
 ::